 No. The MSCR degree is an exclusively online program.

 Yes.
 The program provides an interactive online orientation, in which all incoming students are required to attend, one week prior to the beginning of each semester.
 The orientation has been designed to provide information to ensure you will be a successful online learner.
 It is embedded with activities which model the types of assignments you will utilize throughout your online coursework.
-These activities will familiarize you with the technologies and resources available to you as you pursue your academic goal as well as offering the opportunity to meet your peers in a virtual setting.
+These activities will familiarize you with the technologies and resources available to you as you pursue your academic goal as well as offering the opportunity to meet your faculty, staff, and peers in a virtual setting.

 Please note, this is a 100% online program and student visas are not available.